eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_resources_guide.md

 dune -- cleos push action eosio powerup '[user, user, 1, 10000000000000, 10000000000000, "1000.0000 EOS"]' -p user
 ```

-To view the received NET and CPU weight as well as the amount of the fee, use the `eosio.reserv::powupresult` informational action.
+To view the received NET and CPU weight as well as the amount of the fee, check the `eosio.reserv::powupresult` returned by the action, which should look similar to the one below:

 ```console
 executed transaction: 82b7124601612b371b812e3bf65cf63bb44616802d3cd33a2c0422b58399f54f  144 bytes  521 us